 Our River includes work in various disciplines: artist book, collage, drawing, multi-media, photography, and printmaking, that addresses the global issues of energy, land and water use, along with the local history of the Hudson River’s industrial pollution and clean up.
 A projection of how the future might look has been a constant discussion among the group, who found inspiration in Pete Seeger’s accomplishments as the leader of the movement to restore the health of the Hudson River.
-Our River includes an exhibition essay by art historian Juliana Krienik.
+Art historian Juliana Krienik contributed the exhibition essay.

 Our Library is the group’s current project.
 The artists will each create a series of work that describes their relationship to public libraries.